smasongarrison/D3mirt/README.md

-The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase, 2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items (Muraki & Carlson, 1995) in a multidimensional ability space.
-The method is foremost visual and illustrates item characteristics, represented by vector arrows, located in a three-dimensional interactive space.
+The `D3mirt` analysis is based on descriptive multidimensional item response theory (DMIRT; Reckase, 2009, 1985; Reckase & McKinley, 1991) and can be used to analyze dichotomous and polytomous items (Muraki & Carlson, 1995) in a three-dimensional ability ($\theta$) space.
+The method is foremost visual and illustrates item characteristics with the help of vector geometry in which items are represented by vector arrows.

 In DMIRT analysis, also called within multidimensional modeling, it is assumed that items in a multidimensional ability space can measure single or multiple latent traits (Reckase, 2009, 1985; Reckase & McKinley, 1991).
-The methodology is a type of data reduction technique that uses a compensatory model (Reckase, 2009), i.e., a model that assumes the existence of a multidimensional trait space forming an interconnected latent ability field.
-The method is *descriptive* because the results describe the extent to which items in a test are unidimensional, i.e., that the items describe one dimension only, or are within-multidimensional, i.e., that the items describe more than one dimension.
+The methodology is a type of data reduction technique based on the compensatory model (Reckase, 2009), i.e., a type of measurement model that uses linear combinations of $\theta$-values for ability assessment.
+The method seeks to maximize item discrimination and so is *descriptive* because the results describe the extent to which items in a test are unidimensional, i.e., that the items discriminate on one dimension only, or are within-multidimensional, i.e., that the items discriminate on more than one dimension..

 Regarding vector orientation, the angle of the vector arrows indicates what traits, located along the orthogonal axes in the model, an item can